Your small business - First impressions

 10. Become more creative with your marketing design

 Explore the world of apps to discover platforms that transform simple images and text into high impact visuals, with no prior design knowledge required.

 There are some Immensely creative tools that are freely available for smart phones or tablets, that create professional looking assets for website, social media, brochures and adverts with very little effort.

 Incorporating images into social media has a direct correlation to its success – for example, posts that include images produce 650% higher engagement than text-only posts.

-If you’re already a Cashplus Business Current Account holder, you’ll have access to the Cashplus Marketplace where you’ll find discounted rates and offers to many different services, including some of the ones mentioned above.
-If you’re not a customer, why don’t you find out more about the Cashplus Business Current Account?
+If you’re already a Cashplus Bank Account holder, you’ll have access to the Cashplus Bank Marketplace where you’ll find discounted rates and offers to many different services, including some of the ones mentioned above.
+If you’re not a customer, why don’t you find out more about the Cashplus Business Bank Account?

 This content was created on 3rd July 2019

 Terms and Conditions apply, including applicants being resident in the UK & aged 18+ and, if relevant, businesses being based in the UK.

 For full website terms including information on Cashplus Bank, Mastercard and use of Trademarks, please see our full legal disclosures at https://www.cashplus.com/legal/.